Highlights:

 Validity of Cheque by Bank Type

-Type of Institution | Validity Period of a Cheque |
+| Type of Institution | Cheque Validity Period |

-Scheduled Commercial Banks | 3 months |
+| Scheduled Commercial Banks | 3 months |

-Cooperative Banks | May vary—check specifics |
+| Cooperative Banks | May vary, check specifics |

-Foreign Banks in India | Usually 3 months |
+| Foreign Banks in India | Usually 3 months |

-International Cheques | May follow local laws |
+| International Cheques | May follow local laws |

 In India, most cheques follow the standard, but foreign or cooperative banks might have different rules.
 It’s best to check with them directly.

-Common Misconceptions about Validity of Check
+Common Misconceptions about the Validity of Cheques

 - "I can deposit anytime" - Wrong.
 Depositing after 90 days results in rejection.